 - Individual liberty - support and respect for the liberties of all within the law.

-- Mutual respect and tolerance of those with different faiths and beliefs - respect for and tolerance of different faiths and religions and other beliefs.
+- Tolerance of faiths and beliefs - respect for and tolerance of different faiths and religions and other beliefs.

 At Peover Superior Primary School the PSHE curriculum is delivered through weekly lessons and whole-school assemblies and events, such as Anti-Bullying week, Online Safety Week, World Down Syndrome Day and Children’s Mental Health week.